RENCI-NRIG/impact/README.md

 work just fine, but you may prefer to use a less privileged account with docker-gen for purposes of compartmentalization.

+It is necessary to extend the Active Directory schema to include POSIX mappings for users who will use Proconsul to log in to Linux machines, configured with [SSSd](sssd.conf).
+The minimum attribute set required includes uidNumber, gidNumber, homeDirectory, and loginShell. homeDirectory may be left blank but would relegate users to a default home directory at the root of the filesystem.

 ### Proconsul

 Prepare a Linux server running [Docker](https://www.docker.com/get-started).
 Proconsul requires the Docker web service API, so be sure `dockerd-current` launches with the following options: